Joshfairhead/ResourceSite/site/resources/what/2_tokens/tokens.md

 ### Security Tokens (-)

 Security tokens can be thought of as legal wrappers which denote ownership rights.
-This could thought of as shares in a company or the deeds to a property.
+This could be thought of as shares in a company or the deeds to a property.

 ### Community Tokens (=)